 Adding food and water bowls to the Pineapple Conure’s cage is extremely essential.
 Water, seeds, fruits, and vegetables are a must for every bird.
 So, feeding bowls to fulfill all these needs must always be there inside their cage.
 Since Pineapple Conures are quite active all the time due to their playful character, their metabolism is very fast.
 This calls for filling up their feeding bowls as soon as they finish them off or having a backup bowl of each of them, in case the first one goes empty.
 These feeding bowls can either be kept inside the cage or hung on the cage bars with the help of clippers.

 The water bowl should be filled up with filtered water.
-It must be filled afresh every time for providing clean drinking water to the bird.
+It must be filled afresh every time to provide clean drinking water to the bird.
 Fruits and vegetables should be served in chopped, diced, sliced or pureed form to the Pineapple Conures.
 Since fruits and veggies might go bad if kept open for long, the bowl should be removed if the pet bird does not consume it fully.

 Supplements